Data visualisation in Python based on NVIDIA OptiX ray tracing framework.

 PyQt packages, if not shipped with your Python environment.

-This is an early version.
+This is still an early version.
 There are some important features not available yet, eg. ticks and labels on plot axes.

 The idea for development is: